jironghuang/LogisticReg_sentiment/README.md

 # LogisticReg_sentiment

-I wrote a function to tap on a ML model to predict sentiments.
-Nifty function to use for new tweets.
+I wrote a function to use a ML model to predict sentiments.
+This ia a nifty function for new tweets.
 Using a Shiny application, I could even predict live sentiments.